iam-peekay/personal-website/content/posts/2019-05-13-how-does-cosmos-work-anyway.md

 **Validators**

 The nodes that are responsible for helping achieve consensus are called “validators.”
-A validator is any network node that willingly participates in helping the network achieve consensus and receives.
+A validator is any network node that willingly participates in helping the network achieve consensus.
 For doing so, validators receive fees and a block reward as payment.
 Tendermint aggregates votes from these validators to determine the correct next block.

 **Sybil resistance via Staking**